SPRING IS HERE.

 I really don't think I've seen anything quite like it, especially not in such a top-notch formulation.
 I didn't need to use a primer under it, and it lasted 8 plus hours without budging, cracking or fading.

 I did a quick look using thee guys, drawing from both the Twiggy/60s/Mod side and the current Korean-inspired Spring makeup trends.

 I used the Velvet Matt as a base on the mobile lid and lightly buffed into the crease, and then layered the lilac shadow on the lid, with the pale pink in the centre of the lid.
 I used the apricot through my crease.
 I then worked a Sephora Contour Eye Pencil in the shade #37 Caipirinha Dreaming' into the lower lash line, and then buffed the chartreuse shade over that.
 The pale lemon yellow went into the inner corner.
 I finished off the eyes with little wing courtesy of the Le Métier de Beauté pen liner, and a couple coats of Make Up For Ever Smoky Lash mascara.

 To keep on-trend with the radiant, "just had a facial" skin currently popular in Korea, I applied a crapload of moisturizer, used the Make Up For Ever Smoothing Primer, and then applied the Clarins Everlasting Foundation using a buffing brush that was dampened with a glycerin-heavy toner from Nuxe.
 A bit of bright Delizioso Pink blush from Milani on the cheeks, and then loads of balm and a swipe of Quince from Bite Beauty on the lips, faded out to the lipline for a juicy effect.

 I know Pupa is hard to get in Canada - I can only find it here in Jean Coutu stores.
 Have you guys seen it anywhere else?

-(Product was provided by the brand to be considered for review.
+(I purchased all the items.
 This post is not sponsored or otherwise compensated.)